JosephAdamson/gram_games_frontend/README.md

 - [x] Display data in structured layout skeleton.
   - [x] Design layout and create app layout skeleton.
   - [x] Pipe in data.
-- [x] Support editing of values in data tables (top level and board data).
+- [ ] Support editing of values in data tables (top level and board data).
+Well, kind of, see BUG section.
 - [x] Validate values on input.
 - [x] Styling.